The loyal German Shepherd temperament makes this breed a very popular family pet in the United States.

 If you go through a responsible breeder, the German Shepherd dog price will be between $300 and $900 for a family pet.

 Show dogs and working dogs can be over $6,000.

 Other Similar Dogs

-They do have subtle differences, so if you aren’t quite sure about whether a German Shepherd is the breed for you, consider the following:
+They do have differences, so if you aren’t quite sure about whether a German Shepherd is the breed of choice for you, consider the following: